-Renting an apartment is the least expensive option for short-term purposes, with no large down payments, mortgage, attorneys, insurance or closing costs.
-There is also no monthly maintenance, repair fees or property-related taxes when renting.
+Renting an apartment is the least expensive option for short-term purposes, with no substantial down payments, mortgage, attorneys, insurance or closing costs.
+There is also no monthly charges, repair fees or property taxes when renting.
 The only commitment is utilities, and in some instances, a brokerage fee equals up to 15% of the annual rent.

 10. Renting does not build Equity

-11. Buildings and Apartments not as well equipped and maintained as condominiums and co-ops
+11. Buildings and Apartments not as well equipped and maintained as condos and co-ops

-Rental buildings are rarely the same quality as cooperatives or condominiums.
-There are a few exceptions however most co-ops and condos tend to be built according to higher standards.
+Rental buildings are rarely the same quality as coops or condos.
+There are a few exceptions.
+However, most co-ops and condos constructed to higher quality standards.

 12. Lack of Control over Living Conditions